Basic guide on lasik surgery prepared by the Federal Trade Commission and the American Academy of Ophthalmology, updated

-MEPS provides the average and median cost for an office visit.
-Average cost paid (payments) for an office-based physician visit in 2016 was $265 (about $283 in 2019 with medical inflation).
+MEPS provides the average and median cost for a doctor’s office visit.
+Average cost paid (payments) for an office-based physician visit in 2016 was $265 (about $296 in 2020 dollars with medical inflation).
 For primary care (family medicine, internists and general practice) the 2016 average visit cost was $186.
 (For all 2016 numbers add about 12% to estimate 2020 prices.)
 Pediatrics came in at $169; psychiatry at $159, Dermatology at $268, OB/GYN was $280 per visit.
 Specialists in Ophthalmology were $307, but Orthopedics and Cardiology jumped to $419 and 335 respectively.
 Other specialists (as a group) averaged $365.
 Median or typical expenses were considerably lower at $116 overall, and $107 for primary care, $103 for psychiatry and ranging up to $134 median for ophthalmology and orthopedics.
 Mean out of pocket expense was highest for ophthalmology ($125) and lowest for pediatrics ($40).
 Primary care was $50 average out of pocket, if the patient had some responsibility.
 Statistical Brief # 517, pub.
-October 2018 by AHRQ using MEPS data
+October 2018 by AHRQ using Medical Expenditure Panel Survey (MEPS) data.

 How much does an organ transplant cost in the US?
 Get ready to see some large numbers for the average charges of an organ transplant in 2020 dollars.
 The most common transplant – cornea – averages $32,500 in estimated billed charges.
 Kidney transplant estimated at $442,500 for the entire process, including surgeon fees and drugs.
 Costs are calculated from 30 days pre-transplant, to 6 months post-transplant discharge.
 Summary table of cost breakdown is shown.
 The detailed report shows autologous bone marrow transplant at $471,600, bone marrow-allogenic at $1,071,700 (up 20% since 2017), liver transplant at $878,400, and heart transplant at $1,664,800.
 Multiple organ transplants easily top an estimated $1 million, or $2.6M for heart-lung or kidney-heart.)
 By Transplant Living, a project of the nonprofit United Network for Organ Sharing (UNOS), organization that maintains the national Organ Procurement and Transplantation Network (OPTN) under contract with HRSA.
 Report by Milliman was published January 2020.